Static and spherically symmetric wormholes in metric-affine theories of gravity: Traversable wormhole solutions

 \subsubsection{Geometrical structure and field equations}

-In the extended symmetric teleparallel theories of gravity, the fundamental geometrical objects are represented by the metric tensor $g_{\mu\nu}$ and the affine connection $\Gamma^\alpha_{\ \mu\nu}$, which are deputed to describe two independent concepts: the former is ascribed to rule the casual structure, whereas the latter defines the geodesic structure.
+In the extended symmetric teleparallel theories of gravity, the fundamental geometrical objects are represented by the metric tensor $g_{\mu\nu}$ and the affine connection $\Gamma^\alpha_{\ \mu\nu}$.
+They are deputed to describe two independent concepts.
+The former is ascribed to rule the casual structure, whereas the latter defines the geodesic scaffold.
 In this framework, they are not required to coincide as in GR.
-This theory is characterised by vanishing curvature and torsion, where the gravitational effects are expressed in terms of the following non-metricity tensor
+This theory is characterised by vanishing curvature and torsion.
+The gravitational effects are expressed in terms of the following non-metricity tensor

 Then, we can introduce the non-metricity scalar

 where

 Defined the non-metricity conjugate